benjamincrozat/legacy-blog/README.md

 - Integrating AI to speed up your writing.
 - Creating admin pages based on Laravel Nova.
 - Testing.
 A crucial part of ensuring everything stays stable.
-- How to use various frontend technologies such as Alpine.js and Tailwind CSS.
+- How to use various frontend technologies such as Livewire, Alpine.js, and Tailwind CSS.
 - But you will also learn what you should avoid.
 This codebase is far from what I consider perfect.

 ## Requirements